cnadolny/unity-ml-on-azure/README.md

 ## Monitoring Your AKS Jobs

+All output from the training job will be displayed in your console as the run executes.
 If you want to monitor the status of your jobs on Kubernetes, use one of the following console commands:
 - Check the overall status of all AKS jobs with `kubectl get jobs`
 - To check the output of a specific job deployed in a container, start with `kubectl get pods`.
 This will return the current jobs running on a pod.
 Copy that pod name, and you can view the logs from that pod with the command below: `kubectl logs <podid>`